aditi5050/aditi5050/README.md

 ### 💜✨ IN MY SOFTWARE ENGINEER ERA ✨💜

-*⚡ Powered by Stark Industries · 🌙 Running on Midnights · 🎤 Written by a Mastermind*
+*⚡ Powered by DAD ( Daddy's Lill girl forever) · 🌙 Running on Midnights · 🎤 Written by a Her*

-*🚀 Building the future, one commit at a time.*
+* Building the future, one commit at a time.*

 <img width="100%" src="https://capsule-render.vercel.app/api?type=waving&section=footer&height=150&color=gradient&customColorList=12,20,24,30"/>